hallzy/tetris/README.md

 I haven't seen anything online that does this, so I thought I could kill some time and do it myself.

+## Scoring

+As stated, I have tried my best to make the scoring as similar as possible to the original game.

+You get:

+* 40 points for clearing 1 line
+* 100 points for clearing 2 lines
+* 300 points for clearing 3 lines
+* 1200 points for clearing 4 lines (scoring a Tetris)

+You also get points when you press down to drop a piece faster, and as mentioned earlier, the rules for this are pretty complicated

+* You only get points when you hold down the drop button and the piece actually hits the bottom or another piece.
+If you press the button or only hold it down part way and then let go, you don't get any points
+* Due to a bug in the code, the most points you can get for a drop is 15.
+I will explain the bug below
+* With the exception of the case where the bug crops up, you get 1 point for each square that you drop the piece.

+The bug seems to be that the 1's digit of the hexadecimal number that counts the rows is added correctly to the score, but the 16's digit is not, and is added as if it is the 10's digit.

+As an example, 0x0E is 14 in decimal.
+The E is added correctly to your score which is then displayed as an increase of 14.
+The 0 doesn't do anything because it is a 0.

+If we have 0x12, this is 18 in decimal.
+You add the 2 which works correctly and that is added to your score, but the 1 is added as a 10 instead of a 16, so you get 12 points instead of 18.

+Because there are only 20 rows in the game, score should range from 0x00 to 0x14 (or 0 to 20), and because of this limitation, it is probably reasonable to assume that a rule to follow is that if the 16's digit is a 0, you convert the number to decimal and that is your score.
+If the 16's digit is a 1, then your decimal score is basically just taking off the `0x` from the number and using it as is.

+So, that is what I will do for this game.

+The main difference is that NES Tetris doesn't have a 'drop' button but a down button which just moves the piece down 1 cell at a time.
+This game has a drop button for convenience but also a down button.
+Because the behaviour of NES Tetris is that the piece actually has to be dropped, I will only add points if the drop key is pressed, not the down arrow.

 ## Code and Files